State Leaders Raise Constitutionality Concerns After Feds Call For Stop To Protesting Outside Justices' Maryland Homes

 Shortly after he arrived outside of the house, he called 911 saying that he had a gun and was having suicidal thoughts, according to court documents.

-WJZ obtained a recording of the suspect calling 911 outside the justice’s home.
+WJZ obtained a recording of the suspect calling 911 outside the justice’s home:READ MORE: Man Arrested In Shooting That Damaged Officer's Car, Led To Police Pursuit That Ended In Virginia Crash

-911: You said you came from California.READ MORE: Maryland Zoo Animals Treated To Edible Fourth Of July Celebration

 CALLER: Brett Kavanaugh.
 Brett.